ibm-cloud-docs/Cloudant/libraries/supported.md

 {:codeblock}

-More information about SwiftCloudant, including details of installation and how to use the library to store, index, and query remote JSON data on {{site.data.keyword.cloudant_short_notm}}, is available [here ![External link icon](../images/launch-glyph.svg "External link icon")](https://github.com/cloudant/swift-cloudant){:new_window}.
+More information about SwiftCloudant, including details about installation and how to use the library to store, index, and query remote JSON data on {{site.data.keyword.cloudant_short_notm}}, is available [here ![External link icon](../images/launch-glyph.svg "External link icon")](https://github.com/cloudant/swift-cloudant){:new_window}.